JenniferMack/Ulysses-TOC-Sheet/README.md

 It can also be inserted anywhere else in the document structure,
 but then make sure that the `<div id="contents">` tag is inserted above first heading to be included in the TOC.

-Works with any Ulysses HTML-styles and preview, but not with PDF or Rich Text.
+**Works with any Ulysses HTML-styles and preview**, but not with PDF or Rich Text.

 Copy and Paste the complete text from **_Ulysses-TOC-Sheet.txt_** into an empty Ulysses sheet, and place it after front matter sheet, or as first sheet if so desired.